-- Our centres offer a broad range of shops and services and contain lively urban village spaces and places where people can live, work, shop, meet and spend leisure time - Leadership and Governance Council rigorously manages its financial resources and assets to maximise delivery of services.
+- Places, Spaces and Infrastructure (1) Our centres offer a broad range of shops and services and contain lively urban village spaces and places where people can live, work, shop, meet and spend leisure time.
+(2) An improved standard of infrastructure that meets the community's service level standards and Council's obligations as the custodian of our community assets. - Access, Traffic and Transport (1) The local road network is managed to achieve a safe and effective local road network.
+(2) An accessible public transport and regional road network that meets the diverse and changing needs of the community. - Leadership and Governance Council rigorously manages its financial resources and assets to maximise delivery of services.